Achievements & Past Programs

 10Cultural support

 The Boab Network has promoted and developed its support of the Mowanjum culture through their support of the annual Mowanjum Art and Culture Festival and by organising regular trips back to the people’s traditional land.
-Administrative and practical support for the festival has assisted the local people to present a world class event showcasing their colourful culture and instilling a respect for and knowledge of culture in their children and achievements-cultural-support2young people.
+Administrative and practical support for the festival has assisted the local people to present a world class event showcasing their colourful culture and instilling a respect for and knowledge of culture in their children and young people.

 Regular trips back to traditional lands have assisted the elders to maintain their close spiritual ties to the land and to aid the transfer of cultural knowledge to the young people.
 These camping trips have encouraged the formation of strong friendships between Mowanjum people and Boab Network volunteers and given volunteers the opportunity to learn from the vast wealth of bush knowledge of the Mowanjum people who have been generous in their sharing.